<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1119689118113199&amp;ev=PageView&amp;noscript=1">

 Providing trauma-informed care during every appointment is vital, not optional.
 Patients come to health care settings with a wide range of coping skills and prior experiences.
 Some, but not all, may have had sufficient support to alleviate the stress of medical treatment.
 Others may carry traumatic memories.
 Most likely, the health care team will not be able to simply look at a child and determine who needs additional care, attention, or encouragement.
 And children typically lack the verbal skills to explain their fears and anxieties.

-What does Trauma-Informed Care Look Like?
+What Does Trauma-Informed Care Look Like?

 At its foundation, trauma-informed care is high-quality, patient-centered care rooted in safety, respect, and trust.
 Additionally, it focuses on helping the patient manage distress and emotions such as fear and anger.
 Nurses and child life specialists can work in tandem to promote trauma-informed care.
 For example, the nurse conducts appropriate procedures in which they have been well trained as the child life specialist utilizes their own training in child development to provide extra support needed in a potentially stressful encounter.